 Abstract: This paper investigates through which channels foreign aid impacts migration to donor countries.
 To disentangle the non-donor-specific channels (development and credit constraint channels) from the donor-specific channels (information and instrumentation channels), we use the fact that multilateral aid is not donor-specific contrary to bilateral aid.
 We estimate a gravity model derived from a RUM model of migration using an IV-2SLS strategy and the DEMIG-C2C and AidData datasets.
 We find that aid donated by a country increases migration to that donor through an information channel and especially for the poorest recipient countries.
 In addition, we find that aid weakly reduces migration to any country via a development channel.

 LEM Working Paper

 Immigrant Workers, Firm Export Performance and Import Competition

 ANR-DFG project: NaWaCC

 Abstract: This paper investigates whether the employment of immigrant workers affects the performance of firms in their export markets when they are facing an increase in import competition.
 Exploiting the surge of Chinese imports following its accession to the World Trade Organization and using a sample of French manufacturing exporters from 2002 to 2015, we find that an increase in the growth rate of Chinese imports in a market has a negative effect on both the survival probability of firms and the growth rate of sales on that market.
 This negative effect on firm performance is mitigated by the employment of immigrant workers.
-We provide evidence that this mitigation effect is partly due to the positive effect that immigrants have on the productivity of their employing firm.

 When Immigrants Meet Exporters: A Reassessment of the Immigrant Wage Gap